 Yellabinna Wilderness Protection Area, proclaimed on 11 August 2005, is located approximately 100 kilometres north of Ceduna along Goog's Track (figure 1).
-The 505 400 hectare reserve was originally part of Yellabinna Regional Reserve, under the National Parks and Wildlife Act 1972.
+The approximately 500 700 hectare reserve was originally part of Yellabinna Regional Reserve, under the National Parks and Wildlife Act 1972.
 The reserve comprises Allotment 101, of Deposited Plan 67929.

-Yellabinna is the largest wilderness protection area within South Australia.
-It forms a link between vegetation communities in south-eastern Western Australia and Eyre Peninsula in South Australia.
+Yellabinna Wilderness Protection Area forms a link between vegetation communities in south-eastern Western Australia and Eyre Peninsula in South Australia.
 Yellabinna Wilderness Protection Area contains a variety of woodland and shrubland communities dominated by Eucalyptus species or Acacia species over dunes and swales and small patches of diverse communities over rocky outcrops.
 A variety of threatened species have been recorded within the reserve, with additional species considered likely to occur in the area.
 The enhanced protection of the reserve may encourage recreational activities such as bush camping, bush walking and wildlife observation.